fhpraw/fhpraw.github.io/about.md

 I live with my lovely mom and dad at small house, downtown.
 They take care of me, even at almost my third decades. what am I doing???
 Of course, I do my part, being a good son, make some cash, supporting our needs even it considered a little help.

-I know it, I am struggling to make my dreams come true.
+I knew it, I am struggling to make my dreams come true.
 Some of you are lucky, it's easy to make ten grands annually, but not me.
 I stuck at 100 bucks a month, can you imagine that.
 So that, makes me hard to get marry with someone I love.
 She is kind, beautiful, shy, a good teacher at university.
 But, unfortunately, she dumps me, sad.

 Chance to meet different people is rare enough.
 I sit on the chair, face to the monitor, meet the same person, every single day. repeat...